-The largest living generation in the US – millennials – amounted to roughly 33% of the U.S. workforce in 2015.
+The largest living generation in the US, millennials, amount to roughly 33% of the U.S. workforce.
 This group grew up in a rapidly changing technological environment, which made their perceptions and priorities different from those of Baby Boomers and Generation X.

-As the first digital natives, millennials are used to constantly being connected.
-We prize access over formal means of communications such as email.
+As the first digital natives, millennials are mostly connected to one another.
+In addition, they find new ways to connect.
+We prize access over formal communications such as; email.
 It is no surprise that their habits have transferred into the work environment as well.

 A 2015 study conducted by Dimensional Research found that professional millennials prefer chat or text as a means of collaboration.
 They are not only familiar with these tools but are experts at collaborating using chat or text.

 The millennial generation is also considered to be better at collaboration than their predecessors.
 This is credited to their ability and proficiency at the use of technology for interaction and getting work done.

 Millennials do not enjoy collaborating using email.
 Email was hailed as the most efficient way to communicate.
 However, there has been a decline in its use in recent years.
 One reason for this decline is the increasing number of millennials joining the workforce.

 Here are some reasons that lie behind millennials’ hesitance at the use of emails as a preferred platform for collaboration.